MarioMatsas/facial_expression_recognition/README.md

 In the proccess it is able to provide an enjoyable exprerience, as well as a learning ground for anyone looking to delve into one of the most important parts of **Machine and Deep Learning**, that being **Convolution Nural Networks** (CNN).

 The idea and pipeline of this program is actually quite simple.
 What we want is 2 things:
-* Being able to receive any image, whether that would be from a camera, a saved photo or any other means, and be able to detect all the faces present in that image and outline them with a bounding box
+* Being able to receive any image, whether that would be from a camera, a saved photo or any other means, and be able to detect all the faces present in that image and outline them with a bounding box.
-* Being able to extract key facial feautures using our CNN to deduce the facial expressions of all the faces found in the previous step
+* Being able to extract key facial feautures using our CNN to deduce the facial expressions of all the faces found in the previous step.

 ## Facial Detection
 For the facial detection part of this project I took advantage of the speed and accuracy that the YOLOv8 nano model provides, training it with a significant amount of data so that it is able to give us incredible results.